lingeaniket/flipkart-clone1/README.md

 ## 🚀 Features
 - Login / Signup with Email Adrress
-- View & Update Account
+- View & Update User Details
-- Add / Remove Multiple Addresses
+- Search products.
+- Products Pagination (Default 10 Products Per Page)
 - Add / Remove item to Cart
 - Add / Remove item to Wishlist
+- Update quantities of item in Cart
+- Move item to Cart / Save Later
+- Apply filters for searching products.
+- Place order.
-- Make Order with COD / Online Payment
+- Make Order with COD / Online Payment including Net Banking, Cards, UPI
 - View Orders History
-- Register or login as an user.
-- Update user account.
-- Search products.
-- Apply filters for searching products.
-- Add products to cart.
-- Change the required number for products.
-- Payment with card, net banking, UPI.
-- Create order.
-- Check order history.
-- Login/Signup User Account
-- Update Profile/Password User Account
 - Cart Add/Remove Items | Update Quantities
-- Save For Later Add/Remove Items
 - Wishlist Add/Remove Items
-- Products Pagination (Default 12 Products Per Page)
-- Product Search
-- Product Filters Based on Category/Ratings | Price Range
-- Shipping Info in Session Storage
-- My Orders (With All Filters)
-- Order Details of All Ordered Item

 ## Pages & Features 👇
-- `Home Page`: Nav Bar with , sliding banners & slider for offer.
+- `Landing Page`: Nav Bar with sliding banners, best of category component and `Infinite Scrolling` feature.
-- `Product Category Page`: Electronics section & Trending Items in electrnoics.
-                           Where a user can sort the items by different sorting functionalities.
+- `Home Page`: Product list with `Filter`, `Sorting` and `pagination`.
 - `Product Detail`: User can click on any item in product page and can see more detail about item and form here it can be added to cart.
+Recommended and products from same category will be there
-- `Cart Page`: On cart page quantity of items can be increaed or decreased.
+- `Cart Page`: On cart page quantity of items can be increased or decreased.
+User can `Place Order` from here
 - `Payment Page`: Users can add their payment details.

 ## How To Use ✅
 1. After click on deployed link.
-You will see `home page` of website.
+You will see `landing page` of website.
-2. On navbar you can visite `Electronic` and `Trending` Item section.
+2. On navbar you can search items.
-3. Inside product page you can click on any Item to get more detial of Items from where you It can added to cart also.
-4. Inside product detail page you can click on `add to cart` button .
+3. Inside product detail page you can click on `add to cart` button, it will redirect to `CART`
+4. User also add product to `Wishlist`
 5. From here you can click on `CART` which is available on navbar .
-6. At cart page you can increase or decrease the quantity of item and can move forword to checkout.
+6. At cart page you can increase or decrease the quantity of item and can move forword to checkout or save for later.

 ## Screenshots :camera:
 - **Landing Page**